 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview module.

-Vocabulary Flashcards (6)
+Vocabulary Flashcards Assignments (6)

-Word Studies (2)
+Word Study Assignments (2)

 The student will complete 2 Hebrew Word Studies following the textbook instructions.
 The first study, which must be at least 600 words, is of a Hebrew noun.
 The second study, which must be at least 900 words, is of a Hebrew verb.
 The student must use 4 resources cited in current Turabian format for each Word Study.
-(MLO: D, E)
+(CLO: D, E)